25 Self Development Books Every Life Coach Should Read (and one they shouldn’t)

 But social taboos and cognitive biases prevent most of us from accepting that fact – even to ourselves.

-Of course not everything Lyubomirsky explains can make us happy is quite so contentious such as mixing our lives up as much as possible so events don’t become routine.
+Not everything Lyubomirsky explains can make us happy is quite so contentious such as mixing our lives up as much as possible so events don’t become routine.

 Having said that, this is not a book for those people who are not prepared to challenge their thinking.